example42/example42.github.io/_drafts/2017-11-27-puppet_modules_documentation.md

     /opt/puppetlabs/puppet/bin/puppet strings generate **/*{.pp\,.rb} **/**/*{.pp\,.rb}

-This will parse all the .rb and .pp files in the module and generate html documentation under the ```doc``` directory of the module.
+This will parse all the .rb and .pp files in the module and generate html documentation under the `doc` directory of the module.

 ### Puppet documentation server

-Instead of running the ```puppet strings``` command on every change, it is also possible to have the strings server checking for changes and rendering documentation upon file changes.
+Instead of running the `puppet strings` command on every change in every module, it is also possible to have the strings server checking for changes and rendering documentation upon file changes.

-Just change to your control repository and run the strings server:
+Just change to your control repository, install all modules from Puppetfile by running `r10k puppetfile install` and run the strings server:

     /opt/puppetlabs/puppet/bin/puppet strings server --modulepath=./modules:./site

-This will spin up a webservice which is accessible on port 8808: ```http://localhost:8808```
+This will spin up a webservice which is accessible on port 8808: `http://localhost:8808`

 We recommend to **not** have this web server running on the puppet master.
 Spin up a new server which will get code updates via git hooks or CI pipelines.

 ### puppetmodule.info

-Yard can act as a server and show directly the html pages generated.
+As we know now, Yard can act as a server and show directly the html pages generated.
 There's a web site which relies on this and show Puppet strings based documentation for most of the Puppet public modules on the Forge and GitLab.

 Give a visit to [www.puppetmodule.info](http://www.puppetmodule.info), site created by Dominic Cleal from The Foreman team.